Blagoje Marjanović: Club career

 Marjanović was one of the best football forwards in the Kingdom of Yugoslavia.
 He played for BSK (1927–39), with whom he won five league titles (1931, 1933, 1935, 1936, and 1939) and three times was the best league goal scorer (1930, 1935, 1937).

-After returning from South America, this excellent striker became (alongside his teammate Tirnanić), first professional footballer in Yugoslavia (although he had a little bit higher salary then Tirnanić).
+After returning from South America, this striker became (alongside his teammate Tirnanić), first professional footballer in Yugoslavia (although he had a little bit higher salary then Tirnanić).
 For his services at BSK Marjanović was paid YUS1,800 per month.
 The exchange rate of the dinar against the US dollar in December 1930 was $1 = YUS56.39 meaning that his monthly salary was $32 (about $446 in 2014 dollar).
 He and Tirnanić formed one of the greatest partnerships in Yugoslavian football history.

 He quickly became a first team member and a member of the national team.
 It was almost unthinkable that the game would go by without Marjanović scoring a goal for BSK.
 Ljubomir Vukadinović, columnist in the Serbian newspaper Politika, stated on the basis of which the book, the first about an athlete in Yugoslavia, "1000 goals of Moše Marjanović" (1936), was written in our newspaper on the day of the match, wrote that he is the best Yugoslav footballer since 1928.
 Marjanović had tempting offers to go to France, but did not accept any.